150+ Useful Character Quirks (Plus a Few Clichés to Avoid)

 Avoid making any of your characters too quirky.
 You don’t want any of them, especially female characters, to cross the line from unique to unbelievably idiosyncratic.

 Also avoid describing these quirks in too much detail, as this can lead to overly ornate descriptions that make readers cringe.
-If you find yourself writing a paragraph about “her freckled face that looked like constellations of hazel, shimmering dots practically leaping off her countenance,” stop and reevaluate.
+If you find yourself writing a paragraph in your YA romance about “her freckled face that looked like constellations of hazel, shimmering dots practically leaping off her countenance,” stop and reevaluate.
 Even when introducing a quirk, a brief mention is enough: “A puzzled expression spread across her freckled face.”

 Be consistent, with occasional exceptions